When Paul came to Ephesus, he came from Corinth. He may have come because the city was ripe for spreading the gospel.

 Here, the Temple of Artemis (also called Diana by the Romans) was at the height of its fame.
 Thousands of pagans came here to worship every year in May.

 The temple was one of the seven wonders of the ancient world, many times larger than the Parthenon in Athens, Greece.
 It had 120 columns.
 Today, one can only see a part of one column standing.
-The temple ruins are buried below a bog of silt.
+Today, a bog of silt covers the temple ruins.

-The ruins of Ephesus, a mile away, was a wealthy city and a main trading port in Asia Minor now Turkey.
-Its streets were paved with marble.
+The ruins of Ephesus, a mile away, were a wealthy city and a major trading port in Asia Minor, now Turkey.
+Marble paved its streets.

-Paul arrived in the city during the course of his third mission.
+Paul arrived in the city during his third mission.
 He had come across Asia Minor from Antioch in Syria to Anatolia, now known as Turkey.
 Taurus, his birthplace, was also in Anatolia.
-Today, by Turkey’s citizens, he is considered Turkish.
+Today, by Turkey’s citizens, he is Turkish.

 These three arches below frame the main gates coming into the city, so Paul definitely walked through these arches.